aiondemand/aiod-rail/backend/README.md

     - Go to "general"
     - Check "Expose daemon on tcp://localhost:2375 without TLS" if its unchecked
 1. Create `.env` file containing relevant ENV variables required for the service defined in `.env.sample`.
-The required variables are described in greater detail in the previous section.
+The required variables are described in greater detail in the Deployment section.
 1. Install Python >= 3.10 if you haven't done so already.
 We recommend using Python version 3.10 as this particular version has been tested and used for the development of this project.
 1. Install dependencies by executing following command: `pip install -r requirements.txt`.